 A big step towards getting a handle on your budget is knowing your expenses.
-You might think expenses are expenses.
-If the money’s going out, it’s an expense.”
+You may think expenses are, well, “just” expenses.
+“If the money’s going out, it’s an expense.”

 Let’s dive in.

 In the “bills” expense category, we include fixed expenses and non-recurring expenses (bills that you only have to pay once in a while).
 Let’s break this down a bit more:

 Fixed expenses are the kind of expenses most people consider when drafting a budget.
 They are standard expenses that happen every month, on a certain day, and for a certain amount.
 Your mortgage, cell phone bill, car payment, gym membership, utilities, and Netflix are all fixed expenses.
 Think of fixed expenses like your bills.

 Weekly expenses like a daycare payment, dog walking services, or house cleaners, while not a monthly bill, are fixed expenses too.
 They occur on a regular date and for a standard amount, even if that withdrawal happens multiple times during a month.